ICE Director On CA Becoming Sanctuary State: “No Choice but to Conduct At-Large Arrests” | John Hawkins' Right Wing News

 Additionally, Sessions referred to the law as “unconscionable,” adding, “We strive to help state and local law enforcement.
 But we cannot continue giving such federal grants to cities that actively undermine the safety of federal law officers and actively frustrate efforts our reduce crime.”

-The fact that an entire state believes it can supersede the authority of Federal law on immigration is outrageous.
-The protection of citizens and the management of our borders is the province of the Federal government.
+The fact that an entire state believes it can supersede the authority of federal law on immigration is outrageous.
+The protection of citizens and the management of our borders is the province of the federal government.
 They are tasked with keeping us safe and keeping our borders functioning properly by keeping illegals out and allowing legals in.
-But California has decided that they can reject the law of the land in favor of pandering to to Leftists and illegals.
-California should lose every cent of Federal funding and the state’s citizens who are being placed in danger, and having their jobs and benefits handed out to illegals, should rise up and say “no more.”
+But California has decided that they can reject the law of the land in favor of pandering to Leftists and illegals.
+California should lose every cent of federal funding and the state’s citizens who are being placed in danger and having their jobs and benefits handed out to illegals, should rise up and say “no more.”

 The state of California has made its choice; illegals matter more than American citizens.
 And that choice needs to have consequences.
 One consequence has already been outlined by Mr. Homan of ICE; now large community-wide sweeps and lots of arrests will become necessary since the lower key way of doing it by handing illegals over at police departments and jails has been taken away with this new law.